 2 dead, several hurt after Myanmar police crack down on protests for second day

-Myanmar police shot and killed two protesters on Sunday (Feb 28) and wounded several as they cracked down in a bid to end weeks of demonstrations against a Feb 1 military coup, a doctor and a politician said.
+Myanmar police opened fire on Sunday (Feb 28) on protests against military rule, killing at least two people and wounding several on the second day of a crackdown on demonstrations across the country, a doctor and a politician said.

+Myanmar has been in chaos since the army seized power and detained elected government leader Aung San Suu Kyi and much of her party leadership on Feb 1, alleging fraud in a November election her party won in a landslide.

+The coup, which brought a halt to Myanmar's tentative steps towards democracy after nearly 50 years of military rule, has drawn hundreds of thousands onto the streets and the condemnation of Western countries.

+Police opened fire in different parts of the main city of Yangon after stun grenades and tear gas failed to disperse crowds.

+One man was brought to a hospital with a bullet wound in the chest and died, said a doctor at the hospital who asked not to be identified.
+The Mizzima media outlet also reported the death.

-Police opened fire in the town of Dawei, killing one and wounding several, politician Kyaw Min Htike told Reuters from the southern town.
+Police also opened fire in the southern town of Dawei, killing one and wounding several, politician Kyaw Min Htike told Reuters from the town.
 The Dawei Watch media outlet also said at least one person was killed and more than a dozen wounded.

-Police also fired in the main city of Yangon and one man brought to a hospital with a bullet wound in the chest had died, said a doctor at the hospital who asked not to be identified.
-The Mizzima media outlet also reported that death.

 Police and the spokesman for the ruling military council did not respond to phone calls seeking comment.